sguox002/leetcode/contest/contest.md

 ```

 ### 1209.
 Remove All Adjacent Duplicates in String II (**)
-*Problem:
+<em>Problem:

-remove k repeated chars until we cannot. return the final string.*
+remove k repeated chars until we cannot. return the final string.</em>

 idea:

-using stack to remove the string. stack store the char and its repeat number.
+- using stack to remove the string.
+- stack store the char and its repeat number.

 ```cpp
     string removeDuplicates(string s, int k) {
         //using stack